 Without funding to stabilize Caltrain's operating costs, commuters could find themselves without the rail line on the Peninsula for the first time since 1864, when two trains a day carried riders between San Francisco and San Jose.

-That's the message a new group, Friends of Caltrain, told nearly 100 people at the Menlo Park Library on Nov.
-9.
+That's the message a new group, Friends of Caltrain, told nearly 100 people at the Menlo Park Library Tuesday night.

 The grassroots coalition of cities, neighborhood groups, employers, environmentalists, transit advocates and residents is seeking ways to find a permanent and dedicated source of operating funds for Caltrain.
 The commuter service could face a $30 million deficit in 2012, its next fiscal year, said former Palo Alto Mayor Yoriko Kishimoto, who is leading the coalition.